parceh/parceh.github.io/_posts/2022-08-16-Podcasts: Your best friend  when busy.md

-If you, like me, love to stay informed about international news and find Twitter a little bit too much (for your mental health), then you might want to listen to some of these podcasts:
+If you, like me, love to stay informed about international news and find X (ex-Twitter) a little bit too much (for your mental health), then you might want to listen to some of these podcasts:

 - **Pod Save the world**: Excellent podcast about US foreign policy.
 Tommy Vietor and Ben Rhodes are hilarious.